1 Be informed about the safety standards of the different countries

 9 You charisma will influence your travels

-Maybe you think it isn’t important, but it definitely is. about 3 years ago
+Maybe you think it isn’t important, but it definitely is. over 3 years ago

 It depends on where you're going and what sort of traveller you are.
 Top tip, head to worldnomads.com/travel-safety and choose a few destinations for general tips and check out our women's safety tips here.